jamshid-ds/TashkentHousePricePred/README.md

 ## Getting Started

 To get started, you will need to clone this repository to your local machine.
-You can do this by running the following command: